mattbatman/biblical/src/content/post/exodus.md

 ## Points of Interest

-* [Genesis 4:24](#GEN4V24) What does this mean?
+* [Exodus 4:24](#GEN4V24) What does this mean?
 Why does God suddenly want to kill Moses?
 Why does Zipporah know that circumcising their son will lessen God's anger?

 ## World English Bible Text